josecarneiro/ironhack-10-2020-node-examples/node-ironsource/README.md

 ## To Do

+- Add titles at the top of each authentication view
+- Move resource item and topics into partials.
+- Style topics in separate stylesheet
+- Place authentication views into authentication directory.
+- Display appropriate error messages in error template.
+- Move authentication to bottom of navbar.
 - Add dynamic subtitles to pages.
-- Move resource item and topics into partials.
 - Display user's resources on their profile.
+- Send welcome email to user on account creation.
+- Add 'use strict' where missing.
 - Add sorting algorythm.
-- Send welcome message to user on account creation.
-- Change promise chains into aasync/await.
+- Change promise chains into async/await.
-- Add 'use strict' where missing.